evanx/geo-cache/README.md

     }
 }
 ```
-where the `shortExpireSeconds` is used to cache `ZERO_RESULTS` responses for a shorter time e.g. 3 days rather than 21 days.
+where `shortExpireSeconds` is used to cache `ZERO_RESULTS` responses for a shorter time e.g. 3 days rather than 21 days.

 ## Implementation